moby/buildkit/docs/windows.md

 # Experimental Windows containers support

-As from `v0.13`, Buildkit now has exprimental support for Windows containers (WCOW).
+As from `v0.13`, Buildkit now has experimental support for Windows containers (WCOW).
 Both `buildctl.exe` and `buildkitd.exe` binaries are being released for testing purposes.

 We will apprecate any feedback by [opening an issue here](https://github.com/moby/buildkit/issues/new), as we stabilize the product, especially `buildkitd.exe`.